charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representation.md

 However, the tuple representation *cannot* use colors to represent the state of the cube.
+This is because a tuple representation using
+"R" to represent each red face would give us no way of distinguishing between the (non-interchangeable) red faces on the cube.
+For example, if the red-green double edge piece were replaced with a red-blue double edge piece, oriented with the red face at the same location, the n-tuple needs to reflect that this face has a different value than it did the prior move.

-We must use an integer to index each distinct
+For this reason, we must use an integer to index each distinct face:
-face:

 ```
              01 02 03 04